hpc/charliecloud/doc/ch-test.rst

     :code:`FMT` must be one of the following:

-    * :code:`squash-mount` or 🐘: SquashFS archive, run directly from the archive using :code:`ch-run`'s internal SquashFUSE functionality.
+    * :code:`squash-mount` or 🐘: SquashFS archive, run directly from the archive using :code:`ch-run`’s internal SquashFUSE functionality.
 In this mode, tests that require writing to the image are skipped.

     * :code:`tar-unpack` or 📠: Tarball, and the images are unpacked before